+Department: Music

-- Department: Music - Requirements Eighteen hours in Music (MU) comprised of six credits in music history/literature, six hours in music theory (except MU 009) and six credits in applied lessons or performing ensembles.
-Nine credits must be at the 100 level above.
+Requirements Eighteen credits in Music (MU) comprised of six credits in music history/literature, six credits in music theory (except MU 009) and six credits in applied lessons or performing ensembles.
+Nine credits must be at the 100-level above.